 Identify and record the correct names of the unknown specimens with the recorded field data.
 Consult a plant taxonomic expert as needed.

-Verify the identification of the dominant taxa.
+Verify the identification of the dominant and/or codominant taxa.

 Press and dry those specimens to be included in a reference collection.
-Carefully dispose of exotic plant taxa specimens to prevent inadvertent and detrimental spread of those taxa.
+Carefully dispose of Nonnative plant taxa specimens to prevent inadvertent and detrimental spread of those taxa.

 Calculate the LVI score for the lake as described in LVI 2200.